Flaconi/kafka-connect-sns/README.md

 A sink connector configuration has two required fields:
  * `sns.topic.arn`: The ARN of the SNS topic to be written to.
  * `topics`: The Kafka topic to be read from.
+ * `payload.formatter.class`: Implementation class that formats the invocation payload

 ### AWS Assume Role Support options
  The connector can assume a cross-account role to enable such features as Server Side Encryption of a queue:
- * `sqs.credentials.provider.class=com.nordstrom.kafka.connect.auth.AWSAssumeRoleCredentialsProvider`: REQUIRED Class providing cross-account role assumption.
+ * `sqs.credentials.provider.class=de.flaconi.kafka.connect.auth.AWSAssumeRoleCredentialsProvider`: REQUIRED Class providing cross-account role assumption.
  * `sqs.credentials.provider.role.arn`: REQUIRED AWS Role ARN providing the access.
  * `sqs.credentials.provider.session.name`: REQUIRED Session name
  * `sqs.credentials.provider.external.id`: OPTIONAL (but recommended) External identifier used by the `kafka-connect-sqs` when assuming the role.